hailelagi/hailelagi.com/content/notes/block-layers.md

 <p class="subtext" style="font-size: 0.8em; color: #666;"> An important theme here is the _compositional_ almost recursive nature of storage interfaces, this comes up again and again and again. :) </p>

-An HDD exposes a "flat" address space to read or write, the smallest atomic unit is a sector (e.g 512-byte block) and flash based
-SSDs expose a unit called a "page" which we can read or write higher level "chunks" [†1] above which are the intricacies of [_drivers_](https://lwn.net/Kernel/LDD3/) (let's assume that part exists) and then the somewhat generic block interfaces:
+An HDD exposes a "flat" address space to read or write, the smallest atomic unit is a sector (e.g 512-byte block) and flash based SSDs expose a unit called a "page" which we can read or write higher level "chunks" [†1] above which are the intricacies of [_drivers_](https://lwn.net/Kernel/LDD3/) (let's assume that part exists) and then the somewhat generic block interfaces:

-We have quite a few 'flavors' to "plug into", a few highlights:
+Filesystems are software, there are quite a few layers to experiment, what we need is a block device abstraction, but which one? a few options:
 1. [the (deprecated?) kernel block interface](https://linux-kernel-labs.github.io/refs/heads/master/labs/block_device_drivers.html#overview)
 2. [ublk](https://spdk.io/doc/ublk.html)
 3. [libvirt](https://libvirt.org/storage.html)
 4. [fuse](https://www.kernel.org/doc/html/v6.3/filesystems/fuse.html)
 5. [k8's container storage interface](https://github.com/container-storage-interface/spec/blob/master/spec.md)

 {{% callout %}}
 All problems in comp sci. can be solved by another level of indirection.